survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 To recap:

 * Eliminating unused CSS is possible using PurifyCSS.
 It performs static analysis against the source.
-* The functionality can be enabled through *purifycss-webpack*, and the plugin should be applied *after* `ExtractTextPlugin`.
+* The functionality can be enabled through *purifycss-webpack*, and the plugin should be applied *after* `MiniCssExtractPlugin`.
 * At best, PurifyCSS can eliminate most, if not all, unused CSS rules.
 * Critical path rendering is another CSS technique that emphasizes rendering the above-the-fold CSS first.
 The idea is to render something as fast as possible instead of waiting for all CSS to load.